johanhedin/sdrx/doc/USING.md

 ## Output in multi channel mode
 In multi channel mode, audio from the different channels are distributed between the left and right speaker in a virtual five speaker audio panorama.
-This will create the sense of a set of five speakers front of the listener.
+This will create the sense of a set of five speakers in front of the listener.

 Together with the visual presentation in the terminal, this will increase the awareness of what channels that are active.
-The channels will be placed in the panorma based on their order on the command line.
+The channels will be placed in the panorama based on their order on the command line.

 Output in the terminal looks about the same as for single channel but only the SNR is shown for each individual channel: